 COVID-19 FAQs: Business and Employers

-During this unprecedented time, it’s more important than ever to make the health and safety of your employees a priority.
+It’s more important than ever to make the health and safety of your employees a priority.
 COVID-19 (coronavirus) is highly contagious, but there are steps you can take to help protect your team.

 Q: What should be my primary source of information for COVID-19 as it relates to my business and employees?